Radar, Gun Laying, Mk. I and Mk. II: Displays and interpretation

 The bearing measurement was received on a separate receiver and antenna system.
 In this case, two half-wave dipoles were used, located about one wavelength apart horizontally on the antenna framework.
 Both antennas were connected together electrically before entering the receivers, with the outputs of one of them inverted.
 This meant that the output signal would drop to zero when the antennas were precisely aligned with the target.
 Any mis-alignment changed the relative phase of the signals slightly, producing a net signal that entered the receiver and produced a display.
 However, it was not possible to know which of the two antennas was the one producing the net output; the system provided an indication of when the antenna was on-target, but not which side to turn to when it was off-target.

 The bearing receiver was otherwise identical to the range version, and fed into the CRT in the same fashion.
 A slower time base generator was used, triggered by the same signal as the first, but set to scan much more slowly.
 In this case the time base was not used to measure range, and the horizontal location of the blip was not important.
-Instead, the time base was used simply to help ensure the bearing operator was looking at the same target as the range operator – the signal of interest would be somewhere close to centred.

-The bearing operator would then turn the entire receiver hut using a gear set connected to bicycle pedals, looking for the point when the signal disappeared, indicating that the target was now perfectly aligned between the two antennas.
+Instead, the time base was used to help ensure the bearing operator was looking at the same target as the range operator – the signal of interest would be somewhere close to centred.
+The bearing operator would then turn the entire receiver cabin using a gear set connected to bicycle pedals, looking for the point when the signal disappeared, indicating that the target was now perfectly aligned between the two antennas.
 This null-seeking system was often used as it more sharply indicates locations; maximum signals tend to be spread out.
 If the target was not aligned, the presence of the signal could not indicate which direction to turn.
 To address this, an electrical switching system on the antenna feeds allowed them to be connected together in different phases, and by studying the way the blip changed as the switch was turned, the operator could determine which antenna was closer to the target, a process known as bracketing.
 The phasing system had been introduced by E.C.
 Slow, and became known as the Slowcock.